StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 In fact, the exact same general principles hold for helping all those native English speakers who also struggle with more advanced writing.
 I have noticed an exceptionally harmful form of intellectual snobbishness in certain Christian circles (not that there isn't a place for scholasticism and academic rigor among Christians -- perish the thought!).
 It would do us well to consider that many people end up without substantial education not because they were lazy or undisciplined, but because of circumstances largely out of their control.
 God puts all of us in different places, after all.
 The Bible itself makes the point all over the place that worldly status is nothing before God, who holds the very strings of the universe in His palm.
 All that matters in His eyes is the right spiritual attitude.
 We should thus make sure as Christians that we always seek the best outcome for the Church as a whole ("the big picture") rather than just focusing on the well-dressed suburbanites before us.
 (Not that there is anything wrong with well-dressed suburbanites, mind you.
 They just do not represent the sum totality of the body of Christ here in the world).

-In any case, the better I am able to beat my writing into some semblance of "simple and concise," the better it is able to serve these three groups who would otherwise not be able to make use of it (or at least not nearly so well).
+In any case, the better I am able to wrangle my writing into some semblance of "simple and concise," the better it is able to serve these three groups who would otherwise not be able to make use of it (or at least not nearly so well).
 And that is a most excellent goal entirely worthy of pursuit.
 Even if it makes me personally look less educated or refined or whatever.

 ### The toggle between higher-level and lower-level writing on this site